withastro/roadmap/proposals/0000-markdown-content-redesign.md

 # Motivation

 - **Performance:** Markdown rendering continues to be an expensive part of Astro's runtime.
 While we can look into faster renderers (ex: Goldmark) there is still a big inefficincy on our end with how we hold the tool.
 Astro currently renders markdown on import, which means that multi-file markdown imports (via both `import.meta.glob` and `Astro.fetchContent()`) block the response until all imported files are rendered, even if only a subset of these files are ever used on the page after filtering.
 - **Performance (Memory):** For large projects, this also forces Astro to store all rendered Markdown output in memory at the same time, making it difficult to manage memory efficiently.
-Chris Bonger reached max memory limits in a project of only 800 markdown pages, and another user reported builds requiring 50+ GB of memory.
+Our community has reported builds maxing out memory limits in a project of only 800 markdown pages, and builds requiring 50+ GB of memory.
 - **Infinite Loops:** By rendering during import, we also introduce a risk for infinite loops when we call `fetchContent()` in a Markdown layout used by a fetched page, bouncing between render and `fetchContent()` infinitely.